 The great-granddaughter of early Latter-day Saint apostle Heber C. Kimball, Natacha Rambova was born Winifred Kimball Shaughnessy in Salt Lake City in 1897 to a wealthy family.
 Taking up ballet while living abroad in Europe as a teen, Winifred adopted the stage name Natacha Rambova while dancing in the New York-based Imperial Russian Ballet Company.
-At age 19, she relocated to Los Angeles landing her first job in the film industry designing costumes for the legendary director Cecil B. DeMille.
+At age 19, she relocated to Los Angeles landing her first job in the film industry designing costumes for Cecil B. DeMille.
 Although today she is best known for her marriage to silent superstar and screen idol Rudolph Valentino, her biggest mark on cinematic history is her accomplishments in film production and costume design.

 Working on several films as an art director and costume designer in the 1920s, Rambova brought modern art deco style to Hollywood filmmaking.
 The strange combination of ancient styles and art deco designs make Rambova’s sets and costumes pop off the screen and create worlds that remain bold and unique, rarely matched in subsequent silent or sound cinema.
 After her divorce from Valentino in 1925, Rambova moved on from film but continued designing clothing for A-list Hollywood actresses.
 Later in life, she became a respected Egyptologist and eventually donated her extensive collection of Egyptian artifacts to the University of Utah’s Museum of Fine Arts.

 Recommended Viewing: Why Change Your Wife?
 (1920), Camille (1921), Salome (1922)